Royce Lewis Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- The Tigers' 4.63 team ERA ranks 24th across all league pitching staffs.
+- The Tigers have the 25th-ranked team ERA across all MLB pitching staffs (4.62).

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (83 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs allowed (84 total, 1.3 per game).

-- In his last appearance on Saturday against the Arizona Diamondbacks, the lefty went five innings, giving up five earned runs while surrendering six hits.
+- In his most recent appearance -- in relief on Sunday -- the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.